denim-bluu/denim-bluu/README.md

-- 📖 I am doing MSc Statistics + working in Analytics & Modelling at Deloitte
+- 📖 I am pursuing MSc Statistics at LSE + working in Monzo as a Capital & Forecasting Analyst
 - 🌱 I’m currently studying Deep Learning and Machine Learning for advanced applications in Finance
 - 💬 Ask me about **Python** **R**
 - 📫 My E-mail address: denim.bluu@gmail.com